Skip to navigation Skip to main content

 permalink: "{{ page.filePathStem }}.html"

-The error message might look like can not read a block mapping entry; a multiline key may not be an implicit key.
+The error message might look like can not read a block mapping entry; a multiline key may not be an implicit key or bad indentation of a mapping entry.

 Custom File Formats

-You can change the file extension in the permalink to output to any file type.
-For example, to generate a JSON search index to be used by popular search libraries:
+You can change the permalink to output to any file extension!
+For example:

 ---